grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 - **Debug:** Informational messages of high frequency and less-important messages during normal operations.
 - **Info:** Informational messages of low frequency and important messages.
-- **Warning:** Should in normal cases not be needed.
-If used, it should be actionable so that the operator/user can do something to resolve it.
-If not, use debug or info level instead.
+- **Warning:** An error/state that can be be recovered from without interrupting the operation.
+If used, it should be actionable so that the operator can do something to resolve it.
 - **Error:** Error messages indicating some operation failed (with an error) and the program didn't have a way to handle the error.

 :::note